 Our Head Groundsman, Nick Robinson (pictured) who grows his own chillies, will be taking part in the competition to see if he can better his 3rd place last year”.

 In our cookery theatre, Thai chef Suree Coates, from Shropshire who is chef of the year semi-finalist and has her own restaurant ‘The King and Thai’ will be demonstrating her authentic cookery skills; Marina Ibrahim will be showing visitors how to make delicious Egyptian mezze and Italian chef Felice Tocchini.
 Younger visitors will be well catered for with the Easy Peasy Children’s Cookery Theatre.

 To create a real carnival atmosphere, there will be live musical entertainment from local Mexican band – Los Squideros from Hereford, joining them will be One Island Steel Band to entertain the crowds.

 Admission prices and book tickets click here.

-The much-loved family treasure hunt at Eastnor Castle will be taking place over the Easter weekend every day between Good Friday 18th April and Bank Holiday Monday 21st April between 11 am and 4.30pm.
+The much-loved family treasure hunt at Eastnor Castle will take place over the Easter weekend between Good Friday 18th April and Bank Holiday Monday 21st April between 11 am and 4.30 pm.